Puntalytics/Puntalytics.github.io/puntr_package.md

 # puntr, an R package for puntalytics

 We've been compiling our code for importing, processing, analyzing, and visualizing punting data into an R package, `puntr`.
-This is mostly for our own ease of use, but it's also available on github for anyone interested; it should all work, though we can't garuantee that it's bug-free.
+This is mostly for our own ease of use, but it's also available on github for anyone interested; it should all work, though we can't guarantee that it's bug-free.
 Full documentation also might come eventually, but for now, it's a little bit of a hodgepodge.

 Install via:
 ```R